kristenjacobs/container-networking/slides/Notes.md

 ```
 ./setup.sh
-# The interfaces inside the network namespace
+# The interfaces + routes inside the network namespace
 sudo ip netns exec con ip a
-# The routes inside the network namespace
 sudo ip netns exec con ip r
-# The interfaces on the node
+# The interfaces + routes on the node
 ip a
-# The routes on the node
 ip r
 # Pings the network namespace from the node
 ping 176.16.0.1